 - teach a person with learning disabilities to cook independently

-- run a therapeutic gardening session for people who have been homeless
+- run a therapeutic gardening session for people with mental health difficulties

 - ensure people who cannot afford food get the help they need

 - match an isolated older person with a meal cooked by a neighbour

 During 2020, we are crowdfunding for our #HungryAtHome campaign to get emergency food to those in need because of the spread of the coronavirus.

 We also run a bursary scheme in our Community Kitchen – anyone can ‘pay it forward’ by paying for a space on a cookery class for someone who could not attend otherwise.
 Donations of £35-50 pay for a typical course place.

 We also welcome donations by cheque or BACS.
 Please contact us for more information.

 Thank you for supporting our work in any way you can – browse our website for more information on donating time, surplus food and more.